 After your sales team calls each prospect, interested in purchasing or not, you should always follow up afterward.
 You can do this with a summary of what you discussed and any useful resources that will support your company’s authority and expertise on the topic.
 Here’s an example of a follow-up system message you might send:

 Example: following up with leads stuck in your sales pipeline

 Simply sending one follow-up email after your sales call or consultation is typically not enough to nudge a sale.
 Remember, most of your qualified leads won’t be ready to buy your product right away.
 Planning a regular cadence of follow-up after-sales calls is crucial.

 Your goal should be to remind them frequently of what you have to offer.
 When they are eventually ready, your business will be fresh in their memory.
 Here’s an example of how you can follow up with a lead who has been in the pipeline a while without taking action:

 Email can be the most common and recommended way to follow up after a sales call.
 However, you can also follow up with a thank you note or by sending a postcard.
 Or you can plan to use a postcard later in your follow-up system process.

 In a crowded digital marketplace, a personal touch here and there is a great way to stand out.
 With 54 percent of customers surveyed by AdWeek reporting that “they want to receive mail from brands they’re interested in,” sending a postcard by mail might be exactly how you can ensure your business stands out.

-Postcards are great follow-up tools because:
+Postcards are great for a follow-up system because:

 - They’re inexpensive.

-- They’re often read.
+- They are often read.